PhilShea/binfunest/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem of estimating the <B@B> Q and offset.
+This is a basic example which shows you how to solve a common problem of estimating the B2B Q and offset.
 First we create a function which will add offset and B2B parameters to a standard communications modulation (Quadrature Phase Shift Keying, or QPSK).
 The package provides theoretical performance curves for many common modulations.
 Then